projectriff/fats/README.md

 To add a new cluster, create a directory under `./clusters/` and add three files:

 - `configure.sh` - configuration shared by the start and cleanup scripts
-  - define function `wait_for_ingress_ready` that blocks until the cluster ingress is fully available
-  - define function `post_registry_start` that is called after the registry is started
   - do any other one time configuration for the cluster
 - `start.sh` - start the kubernetes cluster and set it as the default kubectl context
 - `cleanup.sh` - shutdown the running cluster and clean up any shared or external resources